DMJC/vr-video-player/README.md

 Might not work when using a compositor such as picom when using the glx backend (when capturing a window).

 # Building
-Run `./build.sh` or if you are running Arch Linux, then you can find it on aur under the name vr-video-player-git (`yay -S vr-video-player-git`).\
+Run `./build.sh` or if you are running Arch Linux, then you can find it on aur under the name vr-video-player (`yay -S vr-video-player`).\
 Dependencies needed when building using `build.sh`: `glm, glew, sdl2, openvr, libx11, libxcomposite, libxfixes, libmpv, libxdo (xdotool)`.

 # How to use